JunyongYao/airflow-cookiecutter/README.md

 ├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+├── dags               <- The airflow dags entry to define task's sequence ├── data
+│   ├── output         <- Data generate by notebooks
 │   └── raw            <- The original, immutable data dump.
 │
+├── docker             <- The docker file definition to run project │   └── airflow        <- airflow docker definition if you want to run tasks auto │   └── jupyter        <- jupyter docker definition if you want to debug │   └── ngnix          <- interal proxy reverse server │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
 ├── models             <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+Naming convention is a X_X_X number (for ordering), │                         and a short `_` delimited description, e.g.
-│                         `1.0-jqp-initial-data-exploration`.
+│                         `1_1_1_initial-data-exploration`.
 │
 ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
 │